apache/parquet-format/VariantShredding.md

   {
     "a": [1, 2, 3],
     "b": 100,
-    “c”: “unexpected”
+    "c": "unexpected"
   },
   {
     "a": [4, 5, 6],
     "b": 200
   },
-  “not an object”
+  "not an object"
 ]
 ```